rust-shogi-crates/shogi_core/shogi_core_c/README.md

 ## Available features
 - `alloc`: `alloc`-related functionalities are made available.
 Enabled by default.
 - `std`: `std`-related functionalities are made available.
 Implies `alloc`.
 Enabled by default.
+- `experimental`: enables experimental functionalities.
+Items marked as `experimental` are considered exempt from semantic versioning, and subject to change or deletion without notice.